aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/stake.md

 ## Function `initialize_stake_owner`

-Initialize the validator account and give ownership to the signing account except it leaves the ValidatorConfig to be set by another entity.
-Note: this triggers setting the operator and owner, set it to the account's address to set later.
+Initialize the validator account and give ownership to the signing account<br/> except it leaves the ValidatorConfig to be set by another entity.<br/> Note: this triggers setting the operator and owner, set it to the account&apos;s address<br/> to set later.

 <pre><code>public entry fun initialize_stake_owner(owner: &amp;signer, initial_stake_amount: u64, operator: address, voter: address)<br/></code></pre>